Follow TV Tropes

 Comic Books

-• Also happened in the City of Heroes comic-book tie-in: The villains figured out a way to negate superpowers across the entire city.
-This lead to a great many Fridge Logic moments, as it even affected people whose 'powers' were magic, technological or the result of physical changes, but not those who had Charles Atlas Superpowers.
+• In the City of Heroes comic-book tie-in, the villains figure out a way to negate superpowers across the entire city.
+This leads to a great many Fridge Logic moments, as it even affects people whose 'powers' are magic, technological or the result of physical changes, but not those who have Charles Atlas Superpowers.

-• Treating their physical forms very inconsistently in the process.
-She's been depicted as assuming part of Nightcrawler's inhuman appearance, for instance, but not Angel's wings; on one occasion she absorbed enough of Mr. Sinister's powers and personality that she effectively became him—but didn't turn chalk white, which one would assume to be simpler than growing fur.
+• The X-Men character Rogue drains other people's powers and life force.
+Treating their physical forms very inconsistently in the process.
+She's been depicted as assuming part of Nightcrawler's inhuman appearance, for instance, but not Angel's wings.
+On one occasion, she absorbs enough of Mr. Sinister's powers and personality that she effectively became him — but doesn't turn chalk white, which one would assume to be simpler than growing fur.

 Fan Works